LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 python3 -m pytest
 ```
 For Linux users, at least X11 users, you can run `xvfb-run python3 -m pytest` to hide the GUI.
+For this particular scenario, a utility script has been provided.
+Once the venv is set up and dependencies are installed, you can run `./scripts/e2e-test.sh`, which will re-bundle the plugin and run the tests with `xvfb-run`.
+This also means no manual commands need to be run to re-bundle the plugin after changes, and lets the integration tests be run from the git root.

+The script forwards arguments to pytest.
+If you want to run a single test, for example, you can run `./scripts/e2e-test.sh -k test_push_wipe_blocked`.

 #### Screenshots